Student-Dk/CipherSchools/README.md

-# CipherSchools
+# Myproject

- CipherSchools is a browser-based SQL practice platform where users can attempt pre-defined SQL assignments and execute their queries in real time.
+ This project is a browser-based SQL practice platform where users can attempt pre-defined SQL assignments and execute their queries in real time.

 This project focuses on helping students practice SQL in a controlled sandbox environment with guided hints instead of full solutions.